MATHS 7107 - Data Taming

 General Course Information

-Course Code MATHS 7107 Course Data Taming Coordinating Unit School of Mathematical Sciences Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Course Description This course is a practical introduction to the practice of wrangling, finding relationships in, and making predictions from, messy datasets using statistical methods.
+Course Code MATHS 7107 Course Data Taming Coordinating Unit School of Mathematical Sciences Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Restrictions Not available to students in the MMaSc Course Description This course is a practical introduction to the practice of wrangling, finding relationships in, and making predictions from, messy datasets using statistical methods.
 The course introduces the principles of tidy data, types of data and data formats, exploratory data analysis, data transformation, as well as model fitting and prediction using statistical machine learning tools.
 A focus will be to introduce R programming for data science applications, particularly through real-world case studies.

 The full timetable of all activities for this course can be accessed from Course Planner.